Skip to content

 How to Celebrate National Day of Giving

-Every single one of them could use your help, so find a cause that is especially important to you personally, whether it’s fighting a certain type of cancer, helping to buy schoolbooks for children from very poor families, or helping the animals at your local animal shelter, and take action!
-However you choose to celebrate the day, you can then share your story with National Day of Giving’s official website to spread the word to the entire world.
+Thousands of non-profit organizations are doing good around the country and all over the world.
+And every one of them could use some help!
+Find a cause that is especially important to you personally, whether it’s fighting a certain type of cancer, helping to buy schoolbooks for children from poor families, or helping the animals at the local animal shelter.
+Then, take action on National Day of Giving!

 Also on ...